Course Catalog

 Campus Locations: Valdosta, Ben Hill Irwin

-Purpose: The Automotive Technology Diploma program prepares students for careers in the automotive service and repair profession.
-The program emphasizes a combination of automotive mechanics theory and practical application necessary for successful employment by offering advanced level courses in automotive mechanics.
+The Automotive Technology Diploma program is a sequence of courses designed to prepare students for careers in the automotive service and repair profession.
+Learning opportunities enable students to develop academic, technical and professional knowledge and skills required for job acquisition, retention, and advancement.
+The program emphasizes a combination of automotive mechanics theory and practical application necessary for successful employment.
+Program graduates receive an Auto Technology diploma that qualifies them as well rounded entry-level technicians.

 Careers: Entry-Level Automotive Mechanic Technician